 b) ISO 13485 regarding design and development changes

-In Europe too there are requirements as to how to handle design changes.
-In section 7.3, ISO 13485 sets out how design and development changes are to be managed.
+There are requirements as to how to handle design changes in Europe too.
+In section 7.3, ISO 13485 sets out how design and development changes should be managed.

-The requirements are the same as those of the FDA: the changes must be
+The requirements are the same as the FDA's.
+So the changes must be:

-The EU Medical Device Regulation MDR discusses design changes at several points, such as:
+The EU Medical Device Regulation (MDR) discusses design changes at several points, for example:

-Design changes also play a role in the context of transitional arrangements:
+Design changes also play a role in the transitional arrangements:

 By way of derogation from Article 5 of this Regulation, a device with a certificate that was issued in accordance with Directive 90/385/EEC or Directive 93/42/EEC and which is valid by virtue of paragraph 2 of this Article may only be placed on the market or put into service provided that from the date of application of this Regulation it continues to comply with either of those Directives, and provided there are no significant changes in the design and intended purpose.